Manny Machado Jerseys Quickly Pulled From Padres’ Team Store

 — joelgendelman (@joelgendelman) February 20, 2019

-Pending the completion of Machado’s second physical exam on Thursday, the Padres are expected to announce the signing of the All-Star within the next 24 hours and officially introduce him during a news conference on Friday morning before he joins his new team at their Arizona complex for Spring training.
+Pending the completion of Machado’s second physical exam on Thursday, the Padres are expected to announce the signing of the All-Star within the next 24 hours and officially introduce him during a news conference on Friday morning before he joins his new team at their Arizona complex for spring training.

-According to the San Diego Union Tribune, it is unknown as the whether or not one of the “unofficially official” Machado jerseys had been bought during the brief period of time they were up for grabs.
+According to the San Diego Union Tribune, it is unknown as to whether or not one of the “unofficially official” Machado jerseys had been bought during the brief period of time they were up for grabs.
 Team officials have also noted that there has been a surge in ticket prices and inquiries since reports of Machado’s deal surfaced on Tuesday, proving that fans are just excited as the team store for their latest signee.